Is it is a wise choice to take up real estate just to do so on a part-time basis?

 Then the idea of not closing any deals for the entire month and not getting a pay-check can be intimidating.

 There’s also a possibility that you might go without income for months!

 This is the main reason why a significant number of real estate agents out there remain part-time throughout their entire career while keeping a day job or running a side business with a steady income flow.

 Many part-time estate agents face challenges when they first start out, which can result in a handful of them leaving the industry without making any meaningful income.

 Being a part-time real estate agent does not necessarily mean you are less professional or that you will definitely earn lesser than a full-time real estate agent.

 You can still be a professional in the real estate industry and make big bucks if you are committed and supported with the right training and platforms.

-The key is in joining a right real estate agency and never allowing your part-time status to diminish your passion and service to your clients.
+The key is in joining a right real estate agency and never allowing your part-time status to diminish your passion, knowledge and service to your clients.

-There is nothing wrong with being a part-time real estate agent and if you aspire to be a successful part-time agent, here are a few things that you need to know.
+There is nothing wrong with being a part-time real estate agent but if you aspire to be a successful one, here are a few things that you need to know.